ReadyResearchers/NamePy/README.md

 ## Description

-In progress
+The full proposal for NamePy can be found [here](SeniorThesisProposal.pdf)

 ## Features

 There are two functioning features that lay some of the framework for the software tool.
 The first feature counts all assignments statements in the specified file(s).
-The second feature finds the length of each assignment statement tuple.
-In progress
+The second feature finds the length of each assignment statement tuple. *In progress

 ## Installation requirements